devlooped/.github/profile/readme.md

 Sponsorships are renewed monthly (even if paid anually), so your dev machine manifest needs monthly renewal too.
-You can simplify this process by enabling [autosync](https://www.devlooped.com/SponsorLink/github.html#auto-sync) so that the IDE tooling can automatically do this for you by checking at most once a day for expiration and running the same command you'd have to run manually: `gh sponsors sync devlooped`.
+You can simplify this process by enabling [autosync](https://www.devlooped.com/SponsorLink/github.html#auto-sync) so that the IDE tooling can automatically do this for you by checking at most once a day for expiration and running the same command you'd have to run manually: `sponsor sync devlooped`.